wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 `S_B` state blocks are handled similarly to `SM` state blocks, except that the state will change to `SB_Inv`, if there are upper level sharers and invalidations are issued.

+##### handleForceInv()

+Method `handleForceInv()` operates similarly to `handleInv()`, except that it also works on transient and stable exclusive states.
+To avoid redundancy in the discussion, we only cover the handling of exclusive states in this section.
+Non-exclusive state handling is identical to those in `handleInv()`.